 Amanda Holgate is the Chief Financial Officer at Anchor, England’s largest not-for-profit provider of housing, care and support to people over 55 years old.
 Prior to this, she was Executive Director Resources at Southern Housing Group, a large registered provider of social housing.
 Amanda is an experienced finance professional, joining the social housing sector in 2014 after a long career in the private sector including financial services and real estate development and management.

-Cheryl Avery is the Director responsible for Asylum Accommodation Centres at the Home Office.
-She has over 30 years Business and Commercial experience gained from the Private and Public Sectors.
-This includes holding a series of leadership posts with organisations such as the Ministry of Justice, Accenture, DXC, Fujitsu, NatWest, and the Metropolitan Police Service.
+Cheryl Avery is the Head of Operations for the Marine Division of The Crown Estate.
+She has over 30 years of business and commercial experience gained from the private and public sectors.
+This includes holding a series of leadership posts with organisations such as the Home Office, Accenture, DXC, Fujitsu, NatWest, and the Metropolitan Police Service.

 Darren Douglas is an Advice Manager at Imperial College London, where he provides pastoral support and advice to the university's students.
 Darren is a former resident of Centrepoint and has over 10 years' experience working within youth, education and advisory sectors.
 Darren is the author of Power of 21: Pathways Towards A Brighter Future.